Nikhil1869/F1/README.md

 ### Running the web app

+Create an `.env` file based on `.env.example` to unlock the AI Engineer functionalities.

 ```bash
 python app.py
 ```

 Open [http://localhost:5000](http://localhost:5000) in your browser.
+From there, you can explore the F1 Data Lab or launch the new **Race Replay** interface.

-> **Note:** The first load takes a minute or two while FastF1 downloads and caches session data.
-Subsequent loads are much faster.
+> **Note:** The first load of any race or qualifying session takes a minute or two while FastF1 downloads and caches the required telemetry data.
+Subsequent loads are significantly faster.

 ### Running the standalone scripts